The adipose tissue-specific proteome

 166 genes show some level of elevated expression in the adipose tissue compared to other tissues.
 The three categories of genes with elevated expression in adipose tissue compared to other organs are shown in Table 1.
 The list of tissue enriched genes (n=17) are well in-line with the function of the adipose tissue.

-Table 1.
-The genes with elevated expression in adipose tissue
+Table 3.
+Number of genes in the subdivided categories of elevated expression in adipose tissue